 “But my cleaning solution provider says the product I use is chemical-free.
 They are nice people, I like them and the product works well, what’s the truth?”

-The truth is, it is still a chemical.
+The truth is, even if it works and you like it, the product is still a chemical.
 Marketers trying to sell their cleaning chemical products as a safer cleaning alternative often use the ‘chemical-free’ term but what they may be referring to is that the product contains no ingredients that are classed as hazardous or dangerous goods.
 Based on that definition the majority of general cleaning products on the market today would be classed as chemical free which would be a ridiculous claim.

 Many cleaning chemicals contain raw materials that come from natural sources but that does not mean they are safe either.
 Natural and safe are not the same thing although both these terms are often used interchangeably.